Betty De Boef: Early life

 De Boef was born in 1951 in Jasper County, Iowa.
 Her parents were George and Anna Den Besten.
 She grew up on a farm outside of Prairie City.
 She graduated from Pella Christian High School and Dordt College.
 She was a member of the Oskaloosa Christian Women's Club and the Mahaska County Republican Central Committee.
 She runs a family farm and wood grinding business.
 She married her husband, Harold De Boef, on February 20, 1971, and the couple have two sons and two daughters.

 Political career

 De Boef was first elected to the Iowa House of Representatives for the 96th district in 2001, a position that she held until 2003.
 She was then elected as the representative for the 76th district between 2003 and 2012.
 She served on several committees in the legislature: the agriculture committee, the appropriations committee and the environmental protection committee.
 She was the ranking member of the agriculture and natural resources appropriations subcommittee.

-De Boef was re-elected in 2006 with 5,819 votes (54%), defeating Democratic opponent Christopher Hontross.
+De Boef was re-elected in 2006 with 5,819 votes (54%), defeating Democratic opponent Christopher Montross.